rustfoundation/foundation.rust-lang.org/grants/fellowships.md

 > We will work with successful applicants to identify their training needs, and fund the courses and coaching that will be most beneficial to them.

-Being awarded a Fellowship will not confer any special privileges on the Fellows - those who are not already will not automatically become members of Project Teams or Working Groups.
-Prospective Fellows must be able to accomplish their proposed work when applying for it.

 ## Fellowship Work